CATIA-Systems/FMIKit-Simulink/docs/index.md

 - binary and C code FMUs
 - MATLAB R2012b - R2019b

+See the [changelog](changelog.html) for a list of changes in this version.
 For updates visit the [project on GitHub](https://github.com/CATIA-Systems/FMIKit-Simulink).

 ### [FMU Import](fmu_import.html)